tinghsuanhsu/Autoencoder_Semisupervised_Learning/README.md

 # Autoencoder_Semisupervised_Learning
-Implement self-taught learning for Neural Network using the Autoencoder in Python.
+Implement self-taught learning for Neural Network using the Autoencoder in R.

 ## Library used
 - H2O